GongJr0/MacroSim/README.md

 ## Example Usage

-Production function modelling (I believe) can be one of the most common use cases for MacroSim, and it will be the example of choice here.
+Production function modelling can be one of the most common use cases for MacroSim, and it will be the example of choice here.
 Let's assume we're looking into modelling real GDP as a function of:

 - Labor Participation Rate